2004 Nippon Professional Baseball realignment: Creation of a new team

 As screenings were held weekly through October, more details about each potential new team emerged.
 Livedoor announced that their baseball club would be named the "Sendai Livedoor Phoenix", with former MLB and NPB player Tom O'Malley attached as manager and Katsunori Kojima as general manager.
 Rakuten, likewise, announced Marty Kuehnert and Yasushi Tao as general manager and manager, respectively, of their newly named "Tohoku Rakuten Golden Eagles" baseball club.
 Both clubs planned play out of Miyagi Stadium.
-Upon registering the trademark for their name, Rakuten learned that Livedoor had registered an "eagles" trademark one day earlier.
-Livedoor allowed Rakuten to use the name, however, after it placed second behind "phoenix" in an internet poll that the company was using to determine the name of their team.
+Upon registering the trademark for their name, Rakuten learned that Livedoor had registered an "eagles" trademark one day earlier, as Horie, in retaliation of Rakuten winning the bid over his company, trademarked it to avoid them using it.
+This led to a legal battle that ended quickly, as Rakuten would end up just paying Horie to allow them to use the name.

 A telephone survey conducted by Kyodo News during the selection period of 300 people living in the Tōhoku region indicated that Livedoor was the early fan favorite to win the right to start a new team in Sendai.
 In the survey, forty percent of the respondents supported Livedoor's bid compared to only seven percent supporting Rakuten.
 Rakuten, however, was considered the more likely of the two companies to be chosen by NPB.
 Rakuten president Mikitani had extensive connections in established Japanese business circles and already operated another sports team, the soccer club Vissel Kobe in Japan's J.League.
 On November 2, NPB selected Rakuten over Livedoor to create a new Pacific League team to be based in Sendai.
 It was the first time a new team, excluding cases of mergers or acquisitions, joined NPB since the creation of the now-defunct Takahashi Unions in the Pacific League in 1954.
+The choice of Rakuten over Livedoor was a smart one for NPB, as after Horie's arrest in 2006 over securities and accounting fraud, Livedoor also went down with it.